2022 European heatwaves: Sweden

+June heatwave

+The first heat wave lasted from 24 to 30 June, with maximum temperatures of 30-35 C. The heat wave culminated on 26 June, when the temperature reached 33.3 C in Mariestad.

+July heatwave

+The highest temperature was measured on 21 July when the temperature reached 37.2 C in Målilla.
+Temperatures above 35 C are unusual in Sweden.
+In 2022, there were two days (20 and 21 July) with temperatures above 35 C. The heatwave was also unusual as the temperature reached 35–37 C in a large area.

+August heatwave

+On 4 August the temperature reached 33.5 C in Lund.
+This was followed by a heat wave lasting from 11 to 19 August, with maximum temperatures of 30-35 C. There was an unusually high number of tropical nights; on 16 August the temperature didn't fall below 22.3 C on Gotska Sandön.

 Switzerland

 On 15 June, a heat-wave alert was activated in the canton of Ticino.
 The following day, the cantons of Geneva and Vaud issued alerts.

 On the 16 June, the Federal Office for Meteorology and Climatology (MeteoSwiss) reported that temperatures of 31-33 C had been measured in the southern Alps, central Valais and the Lake Geneva region, but had only exceeded the threshold to be considered a heatwave (average temperature of 25 C throughout the day) at the local level.

 On 17 June, MeteoSwiss activated orange and yellow alerts for heatwaves in most of the country.
 Maximum temperatures of 32-37 C were expected between 17 June and 21 June in low-lying areas of Valais and Romande Switzerland, and between 18 June and 21 June in the Basel region.

 On 4 August, a temperature of 38.3 C was recorded in Geneva, the highest in the city all year.